 - Costco: Shop mid-week to catch fresh markdowns and use the Costco app to track deals.

-- Sam’s Club: Enable “Scan & Go” on the Sam’s Club app to skip checkout lines and access digital coupons.
+- Sam’s Club: Check the Sam’s Club app regularly for flash sales and limited-time digital offers.

 Lifestyle Considerations: Which Club Suits You?